 The Farm Bill also implemented a number of administrative reforms and program simplifications, including:

-- Requiring food stamp applications be made available through the Internet;
+- requiring food stamp applications be made available through the Internet; and

 Food Stamp Program Data